4 minute read

 Clearly you are looking to do something new but start with what you’ve got and try to answer why it is not giving you what you need.

-If you’re using Excel (or another spreadsheet) to pull things together but it isn’t giving you want you want, get those limitations clearly stated.
+If you’re using Excel (or another spreadsheet) to pull things together but it isn’t giving you what you want, get those limitations clearly stated.

 Quite often spreadsheets can do (much) more than people realise so before investing time and money in another technology it is always worth exploring fully what you can do with what is to hand.